The Department of Nursing

 - Meet all requirements as outlined by the Department.

-Medgar Evers College offers an Associate degree in Nursing which prepares the individual to enter the profession as a Registered Nurse.
-The Associate Degree and LPN to RN Transition provide the foundation for entry into undergraduate study for the achievement of a Bachelor of Science in Nursing.
+Medgar Evers College offers an Associate in applied science in nursing which prepares the individual to enter the profession as a Registered Nurse.
+In addition, the college offers an LPN to RN track that leads to the associate in applied science degree.

 Admission Criteria Requirements